davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 [@Zandt2004; @Frassetto2011; @Gilbert2012; @Saleeby2012; @Jones2014; @Levandowski2015].
-In addition to the structural continuity that these studies show between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Great Valley and Sierra Nevada `[Figure context]`, these studies show that the volume of the Isabella anomaly far exceeds a reasonable volume estimate for the attenuated terminus of a hypothetical translated Monterey slab.
+In addition to the structural continuity that these studies show between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Great Valley and Sierra Nevada [@fig:context], these studies show that the volume of the Isabella anomaly far exceeds a reasonable volume estimate for the attenuated terminus of a hypothetical translated Monterey slab.
 These studies also provide mechanisms for lower crustal